Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 lst_posts.disabled = False
 ```

-You can distinguish a variable between a UI component and a python variable very easily just by looking at its name.
+You can distinguish a variable between an UI component and a python variable very easily just by looking at its name.

 ## 6.Fixture is your solution to reduce boilerplate codes
 There are always something you need to prepare when you try to test.
 A clean object or an object with some specific values.
-Let's say that you want to test 3 cases for an object, with a json value, with string or a class.
+Let's say that you want to test 3 cases for an object, with a JSON value, with string or a class.
 You can combine them into one `fixture`.

 ```python
 @pytest.fixture(params=[test_json, test_string, test_class])